RizkyRajitha/linkin/README.md

 ## Linkin is a customizable self-hosted link tree application.

-### 100% Free and Open Source 💯
+### Free and Open Source 💯

 ### Self Hosted, you own your data 💽

-### Customize your link tree with few clicks with a feature-rich dashboard 🤖
+### Customize your link tree with few clicks using a feature-rich dashboard 🤖

 ### SEO friendly design built using Next js 🕸️

-### Supports 3 one-click deploy hosting providers 🚀
+### Supports one-click deploy using multiple cloud providers 🚀

 <br>